Graph-Based Deterministic Polynomial Framwork for NP Problems: Feasible Graph

-\subsection{Feasible graph construction algortihm}
+\subsection{Feasible Graph Construction Algortihm}

-We present the algorithm \textproc{ComputeFeasibleGraph()}, which constructs a feasible graph from a given computation graph $G$, a set of start vertices $V_0$, and a set of particular final edges $E_f$.
-Here, $G$ is intended to be a subgraph of the footmarks graph corresponding to computation walks from an already simulated deterministic machine, a concept that will be formally introduced in later sections.
-The output graph is proven to satisfy the conditions of a feasible graph as defined in \cref{def:feasible_graph}.
+We present the algorithm \ComputeFeasibleGraph{}, which constructs a feasible graph from a computation graph $G$, a set of start vertices $V_0$, and a set of designated final edges $E_f$.
+Here, $G$ is intended to be a subgraph of the augmented footmark graph corresponding to computation walks of a previously simulated deterministic machine, extended by the edges in $E_f$.

+The output of the algorithm is guaranteed to satisfy the conditions of a feasible graph as defined in \cref{def:feasible_graph}.
+Specifically, the algorithm removes all maximal step-extended components that do not contain any edge in $E_f$, yielding a subgraph